 LAKE OF FIRE

-The Bellandur lake is the biggest lake in Bengaluru city.
-And although a few small lakes have been preserved as picnic spots, this one has been left to rot.
+The Bellandur lake, know as the ‘Lake of Fire’ is the biggest lake in Bengaluru city.
+Although a few small lakes have been preserved as picnic spots, this one has been left to rot.
 The lake caught fire on 17th February 2017, releasing lethal amounts of toxic smoke into the atmosphere.
 Though the residents near the lake are accustomed to seeing foam flying out of the lake, it was disturbing for them to see the fire and clouds of smoke billowing into the air.

 The city needs proper care, and as Earth5R gears up for the cleanup drive under the project ‘Lake of Fire’, Pushkal Khurana and Shaivya Sahare from the Bangalore team of Earth5R conduct a cleanup and survey of the lake and surrounding areas to present you the findings in this report.

 The lake survey was designed to determine the root causes of the fire in the lake, and the sources of pollution.
 By tackling these causes, Earth5R intends to prevent similar incidents happening in the future.

 The Bellandur lake spans an area of 361 hectares, roughly the size of 400 football fields.
 Water from the lake ultimately goes into the Pennar River, after flowing through Varthur Lake.
 Ever since industrialization and the IT boom hit Bengaluru, Bellandur lake has been taking its toll.
 Toxic waste and sewage water have been dumped into the lake for two decades.

 We talked to the residents near the lake and scanned the areas where the lake borders the city.
 We found that the vendors in the nearby areas were also dumping their waste into the lake, and onto the garbage pile near the lake.
 No garbage bin was found in the vicinity.
 And a garbage truck only picked up some garbage once in weeks.